 Much work remains to be done, so we’ll see you again soon.

 Be the first to hear about other developments with Hamilton’s 2SLGBTQ+ Community Archive.
 Join our mailing list:

-Donate to Local History and Archives at HPL in support of the 2S and LGBTQAI+ community archives work
+Donate to support the community archives work

 To make donations of physical or digital items to the archives, see Tell a Story.